 The 30% scheme has been in place since its introduction in April 2013 and every year since.
 During this time there has been no representations that impact the original equality impact assessment.

 The evidence base (list the principal sources of relevant evidence, both quantitative and qualitative.
-See Appendix C for further guidance

 Quantitative evidence: